zer0def/nginxinc-kubernetes-ingress/docs-web/configuration/policy-resource.md

     jwksURI: https://idp.example.com/openid-connect/certs
 ```

+NGINX Plus will pass the ID of an authenticated user to the backend in the HTTP header `username`.

-> Note: The feature is implemented using the [reference implementation](https://github.com/nginxinc/nginx-openid-connect/) of NGINX Plus as relying party for OpenID Connect authentication.
+> Note: The feature is implemented using the [reference implementation](https://github.com/nginxinc/nginx-openid-connect/) of NGINX Plus as a relying party for OpenID Connect authentication.

 #### Prerequisites